SHAREHOLDER ALERT: WeissLaw LLP Reminds AQFH, EQT, HOME, and VER Shareholders About Its Ongoing Investigations

 Aquesta Financial Holdings, Inc. (OTC: AQFH)

 WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Aquesta Financial Holdings, Inc. (OTC: AQFH) in connection with the proposed acquisition of the company by United Community Banks, Inc. (“United”).
-Under the terms of the merger agreement, AQFH shareholders will receive 0.6386 shares of United common stock for each AQFH share that they own, representing implied consideration of $21.88 based upon United’s June 3, 2021 closing price of $34.36.
+Under the terms of the merger agreement, AQFH shareholders will receive 0.6386 shares of United common stock for each AQFH share that they own, representing implied per-share merger consideration of $21.48 based upon United’s June 10, 2021 closing price of $33.63.
 If you own AQFH shares and wish to discuss this investigation or your rights, please call us or visit our website: https://weisslawllp.com/aqfh/

 EQT Corporation (NYSE: EQT)